MCW’S 12TH ANNUAL GALA RAISES MORE THAN $900,000 AND HONORS ROBERTA RICHIN, LOCKE LORD LLP, MONERIS SOLUTIONS, AND SHARON KATZ & THE PEACE TRAIN

-NEW YORK, July 6, 2016 – Miracle Corners of the World (MCW), a New York-based non-profit organization dedicated to empowering youth to become positive agents of change in their communities, celebrated its 12th annual gala on June 28th at New York University’s Kimmel Center for University Life.
+NEW YORK, July 6, 2016 – MCW, a New York-based non-profit organization dedicated to empowering youth to become positive agents of change in their communities, celebrated its 12th annual gala on June 28th at New York University’s Kimmel Center for University Life.
 The organization honored prominent people and organizations that share its mission and sustain its programs through their personal leadership and generous philanthropic support.

 More than 400 guests attended the event, which raised over $900,000 to support MCW’s youth leadership, community development, and oral health care efforts in the United States and Africa.